Prince Juan, Count of Montizón: Claimant to the throne of Spain

-Juan played no part in the 1860 Carlist rising led by his brother Carlos Luis, count of Montemolín.
+Juan played no part in the 1860 Carlist rising led by his brother Carlos Luis.
 On 21 April Carlos Luis was captured by the troops of Isabella II and forced to renounce his claims to the Spanish throne.
 On 2 June Juan published a declaration affirming his accession as Juan III, King of Spain; henceforward he used the title conde de Montizón (in commemoration of a commandery of the Order of Santiago which belonged to his father).
 Juan's accession declaration used phrases such as "the light and progress of the age"; these phrases caused great offence to many Carlists most of whom refused to support him.

 Once he had left Spain, his brother Carlos Luis renounced his abdication.
 On 15 June he declared that it was invalid since he had been forced to sign against his will.
 Juan refused to accept his brother's declaration.
 Until the unexpected death of Carlos Luis the following January, there were two Carlist claimants.

 During the early 1860s the popularity of the government of Isabella II continued to decline.
 Juan's liberal views, however, ensured that he was not a viable candidate for the Carlists.
 In 1866, Juan's elder son Carlos (now aged eighteen) asked his father to renounce his rights, but he did nothing.
 Two years later, however, on 3 October 1868, Juan signed a decree of abdication at Paris.
 He became an active supporter of his son Carlos' attempts to regain the Spanish throne in the Third Carlist War.

 Claimant to the throne of France

 On 24 August 1883 Juan's distant cousin and brother-in-law Henri, comte de Chambord died.
 Henri had been the Legitimist claimant to the throne of France.
-Henri's widow, Archduchess Maria Theresa of Austria-Este, and a minority of his supporters held that Juan as senior male descendant of Louis XIV was his successor.
+Henri's widow, Archduchess Maria Theresa of Austria-Este, his nephews (children of his eldest sister Louise) and a minority of his supporters held that Juan as senior male descendant of Louis XIV was his successor.
 They proclaimed him as Jean III, King of France and Navarre.
 He issued a declaration saying, "Having become Head of the House of Bourbon by the death of my brother-in-law and cousin, the Comte de Chambord, I declare that I do not in any way renounce the rights to the throne of France which I have held since my birth".
 But other than this declaration he made no active claim to the French throne.